Ensio Koivunen: The missing girls

 On 11 July 1971, 23-year-old Salme Helena Metsänikula (born 28 January 1948) disembarked a bus in Anjala en route from Helsinki to Turku.
 She was last seen in Koria before she vanished.
 A friend began worrying about Metsänikula when she failed to return to university.
-Her father traveled to Turku to look for her, but when no trace of her was found, she was declared missing.
+Her father travelled to Turku to look for her, but when no trace of her was found, she was declared missing.
 On 17 August, 17-year-old Ritva Anneli Raijas (born 27 November 1953) and 16-year-old Pirjo Marjatta Laiho (born 20 July 1954) left Pitäjänmäki to visit an aunt in Hyvinkää.
 When they did not arrive a few days later, they were also declared as missing.
 Their last known location was at the Hämeenlinna bridge near Keimola on 14 August.

 A 28-year-old Helsinki auto mechanic was seen taking the girls from the bridge.
 His actions were reported during the 1971 European Athletics Championships in Helsinki, as having picked up the girls near an Esso station on the crossroad between Kaarela and Nurmijärvi.
 The man reportedly had met the girls at 21:51 and had been seen with them at the Esso station until 22:00, when he left without them.
 Other motorists had seen the girls later on between Helsinki and Hämeenlinna.
 According to these accounts, they had been seen in a red Citroën 2CV.

 Discovery of the bodies

 On 18 August a Helsinki family, picking mushrooms in a forest in Ingå, stumbled upon a body wrapped up in plastic wrap and covered with moss and lark.
 Next to it were neatly fitted eyeglasses and patent leather shoes.
 The police later notified the National Bureau of Investigation (NBI), which started exploring the forest and the surrounding environment.
 It was determined that the cause of death was unnatural.
 Later, the victim's identity was confirmed as Metsänikula.
 Her camera, three rings and belt were missing.
-Metsänikula's body was found near a labor camp in Ingå, where criminals were placed to work for the last stages of their sentences before release.
+Metsänikula's body was found near a labour camp in Ingå, where criminals were placed to work for the last stages of their sentences before release.
 The police screened the prisoners' fingerprints in case the killer was there.

 On 20 August police were called in to inspect lost goods at Seutula's old airport.
 They found a young woman's personal belongings, including a Kela card and an audio recorder.
 The goods were found to belong to Raijas and Laiho.
 The following day, a group of young men found the bodies of the remaining two girls covered with plastic wrap in Ridasjärvi village.